chrismaltby/gb-studio-docs/docs/scripting/gbvm/gbvm-operations.md

 - **IDXA**:  A variable.
 - **IDXB**:  B variable.
 - **LABEL**:  Jump label when result is TRUE.
-- **N**:  Number of values to be removed from stack if the result is true.
+- **N**:  Number of values to be removed from stack after evaluating the condition.

 ### VM_PUSH_VALUE_IND